phuse-org/SENDConform/doc/DataConversion.md

   SENDConform/data/studies/<font class="parameter">Study Name</font>
 </pre>

-These files are read in by the conversion scripts with data exported to the /ttl folder:
+These files are read in by the conversion scripts.
+Converted data is exported to the /ttl folder:
 <pre>
-    SENDConform/data/studies/<font class="parameter">Study Name</font>/ttl
+    SENDConform/data/studies/<font class="parameter">Study Name</font>/**ttl**
 </pre>

 The /csv folder contains data in comma-delimited format for ease of viewing the data in  Excel.
 These files are raw, source data and are not used for mapping into the triplestore.